simonambridge/geoJSON_to_Cassandra_using_Spark/README.md

 only showing top 20 rows
 </pre>

-When the data is in the dataframe we can register it as a SparkSQL table (I've called it "jsontable") so that we can select data e.g. API and geometry coordinates for all wells into another dataframe called "well_locs":
+When the data is in the dataframe we can register it as a SparkSQL table (I've called it "jsontable") so that we can select data using SQL e.g. API and geometry coordinates for all wells into another dataframe called "well_locs":

 <pre>
 scala> df.registerTempTable("jsonTable")